 |Displacement in t||4||3,83||≈ 3,50||≈ 2,75||2,7|

 |upwind sailarea sqm main & jib||66||43||38,1||32|

 Swede 41 is impressively stiff

 While it is always nice to hoist that amount of cloth, the question remains how long we can sail with it on this September day with increasing wind.
-Thanks to the 50 percent ballast ratio, mounted along the low edge of the deep keel, Sleipnir comes with a fabulous end stability.
+Thanks to the 50 percent ballast ratio, mounted along the deep keel, Sleipnir comes with fabulous end stability.
 So we are knifing along the windward edge more like an R-yacht (meter class) than aboard a classic square metre boat or with one of its cruising variants like the Danish Molich X, the S 30 or a Lotus of the seventies.
 Sailing with that lot of cloth in a sound force 5 – 6 does not work with these boats.
-Here you just lie on the side.
+There you just lie on the side.

 On Sleipnir, the deck stays at sea level even in hefty gusts.
 I am leaning relaxed in the comfortably upholstered cockpit with the Baltic Sea at shoulder height.
 What an addicting experience.

 So Sleipnir covers the usual wind spectrum from a mild breeze all the way up to a lot of wind much better than any classy square metre boat and modern cruising versions.
 These are somewhat underrigged in light winds and comparatively tender in strong winds.
 Thus Sleipnir demonstrates the evolution of the boat type over the past 2 1/2 decades.
 I know the first plans of the boat from the nineties.
 At that time, it was developed alongside Swede 41 as a relaunch of the S30 with the voluminous and angular superstructure of the second generation Fisksaetra series manufacture as Swede 41 classic.